 I thought about what she was offering: to preserve a younger appearance.
 Everybody else is doing it, right?

 But lately I’ve been troubled by how none of us women look real anymore.
 It’s getting harder and harder to see evidence of an unadulterated 50- or 60-something woman in the media.
-I recently came across a photo of the beautiful 70-year-old Susan Sarandon and wondered if she looks younger than I do.
+I recently came across a photo of the beautiful 70-something Susan Sarandon and wondered if she looks younger than I do.
 She might.

 Should I Take the Bait and Inject My Midlife Double Chin?